 Support for Leadership Programs

-Our priority is to support existing and emerging leaders from historically marginalized backgrounds as they pursue leadership advancement opportunities.
+Our priority is to support current and emerging leaders from historically marginalized backgrounds as they pursue leadership advancement opportunities.
 We identify and fund leadership programs that:

 - Are led by and/or predominantly staffed by individuals representing communities affected by structural racism, discrimination, or disinvestment;